MFA has proven itself to be one of the most impactful cybersecurity innovations in recent decades. But it's still not enough.

 Taking MHA One Step Further

-With SharePass, users are able to convert any data they choose into a secure encrypted link.
-This link can then be MHA-protected so that even when shared, it remains under the control of the designated party.
+With SharePass, users can convert text based data into a secure encrypted link.
+This link can then be MHA-protected so that even when shared, it remains under the control of the designated party and requires authentication from both parties, sender and receiver.

 The Benefits of Using MHA